ogechikoel/TB-Mortality-Incidence-Time-Series/README.md

 # Tuberculosis Forecasting and Interactive Dashboard in Wuhan, China

+Hi!
+I’m Ogechi Daniel Koel, a Data Scientist and Biostatistician at DataQuest Solutions.

-This project, developed by **Ogechi Daniel Koel**, provides a comprehensive time series analysis of tuberculosis (TB) incidence in Wuhan, China from **2012 to 2019** using ARIMA/SARIMA models.
-In addition, an interactive **Shiny dashboard** allows users to explore trends, model diagnostics, and forecast future TB incidence dynamically.
+In this project, I conducted a comprehensive time series analysis of tuberculosis (TB) incidence in Wuhan, China from 2012 to 2019, using ARIMA/SARIMA models to capture seasonal patterns and long-term trends.

+To make the analysis interactive and user-friendly, I also built a Shiny dashboard where you can:

+Explore trends and seasonality in TB incidence

+View model diagnostics such as residuals and decompositions

+Generate forecasts for future TB incidence with just a click

+I created this project out of curiosity and a passion for making data insights more accessible.
+Feel free to explore, fork the repo, or reach out if you have feedback or are working on similar public health projects.
 ---

 ## 📦 Features